Johanneum Gymnasium: New Maria-Louisen-Straße building

 In 1948, three years after the end of the Second World War, a group of students from the Johanneum visited London.
 Frederick Wilkinson, the headteacher of the Latymer Upper School, believed that only getting to know young people can bring about understanding, reconciliation and thus lasting peace in Europe.
-In this spirit, he initiated the student exchange that has taken place every year since then.
-Godolphin and Latymer School came later.
-Also, the exchange with schoolchildren from Greece is carried out in a young tradition.
-There is also an orchestral exchange with the two partner schools in London.
-There has also been a hockey exchange with Magdalen College in Oxford since 1982.
-In 1989 the Johanneum was one of the first schools in Hamburg to set up a school exchange with Poland.
+In this spirit, he initiated the student exchange that has taken place every year since then, and which has been extended to other schools and countries.